LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/orbit-report.rst

       import { Component, OnInit, Input } from '@angular/core';
       import { Satellite } from '../satellite';

 #.
 View the app in your browser.
-You should see ``orbit-list works!`` You still
+You should see ``orbit-list works!`` but no
-   don't have satellites showing yet.
+   satellites yet.
 That is the next step.

 4) Display Table of Satellites
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^